albertllousas/lakehouse-with-iceberg/readme.md

 ## Description

 This project explores and assess apache **Iceberg** as a backbone to implement a **lake-house approach** to store and access
-huge amounts of raw data produced in a some tech company.
+huge amounts of raw data produced in an imaginary tech company.

 As a business driving use-case the project will try to full-fill the following **usecase**:
 - We need to store **6 millions of user clicks per day**, of course, it needs to scale, we are ambitious.